-At ENRICH, our advanced rejuvenation treatments effectively treat the skin on the hands as well as the face and body.
-We offer a vast range of topical treatments and lasers to treat pigmentation and improve skin quality and volume.
-Our dermatologists and experienced cosmetic specialists will assess your concerns to select the best choice of technologies and application techniques for your hand rejuvenation.
+At ENRICH, our rejuvenation treatments can effectively treat the skin on the hands, face, and body.
+We offer a range of topical treatments and lasers to treat pigmentation and improve skin quality and volume.
+Our dermatologists and cosmetic doctors can assess your concerns and discuss with you the best choice of technologies and application techniques for your hand rejuvenation needs.

 Treatments are tailored to address pigmentation, skin wrinkling and smoothness, as well as to replace lost volume by plumping up the tissue.
 Because we have so many different lasers and treatment options at ENRICH, we are able to select the treatment that will best suit your individual situation and budget.

 ENRICH offers treatments to improve pigmentation spots and freckling on the hands, as well as improving skin smoothness with:

 ENRICH offers volumising procedures to make the back of hands appear less ‘sinewy’ and to hide prominent veins with: